dforsber/s3-selectable/README.md

     // Bucket: "",                        // optional and not used
     // Key: "",                           // optional and not used
     // ExpressionType: "SQL",             // defaults to SQL
-    // InputSerialization: { CSV: {},     // some rudimentary autodetection
+    // InputSerialization: { CSV: {},     // some rudimentary detection
     //   CompressionType: "GZIP" },       //  from Glue Table metadata
     // OutputSerialization: { JSON: {} }, // defaults to JSON
     Expression: "SELECT * FROM s3Object LIMIT 2",